 FICTION should ideally range from 2500-6000 words.
 We like being pulled out of our seats, or stuck to them, nothing in between!
 Flash fiction should be less than 750 words.
 We get back on fiction submissions within a month.

-ESSAYS should be a solid 1000-4000 words, on subjects that you are well-versed in.
+ESSAYS range from 750-4000 words, based on the sub-column.
+We urge you to write on subjects that you are well-versed in.
 This could be about anything from gastronomy to botany, but must have a clear argument or a captivating story.
-The type of essays we publish range between personal histories, opinion, travel, reviews, literary essays, as well as cultural commentary.
-You can expect to hear on pitches within 5 working days and submissions in about two weeks.
+The pieces we publish range from personal histories, travel writing, reviews, literary essays, as well as cultural commentary.
+You can expect to hear back on pitches within five working days and submissions in about two weeks.

-TOPICAL COMMENTS We prefer it if these don’t sound too much like news reports and aren’t longer than 2000 words.
+TOPICAL COMMENTS should not be purely informative news reports and must depict a compelling story.
 We urge you to run the idea by us before investing the effort into writing it.
-Topical comments will usually receive a response within three days.
+Topical comments will usually receive a response within three to seven business days.
+Minimum Word Count: 1000

 CARTOONS, especially spoofs of current affairs, are well received.
 Please send a short artist’s statement with it, so that we don’t miss any of your subtle, clever references.
 We respond to cartoons within a week.